-The Great Wall of China is open 7 days a week.
-So is there a day of the week that is best for visiting the Great Wall?
+The Great Wall of China is open seven days a week.
+So is there a day of the week best for visiting the Great Wall?
 Absolutely yes.

 The best time to visit the Great Wall and avoid long lines is on a weekday typically, not always, but typically.
-It’s just the days when the last week crowds, the weekend crowds are gone.
+It’s just the days when the last week’s crowds, the weekend crowds, are gone.

 If you’re looking for lower wait times, Mondays, Tuesdays, Wednesdays, and Thursdays are typically the best options.

 On the weekends, you have locals going to the Great Wall with friends and family.
 You also have people who live near Beijing and want to enjoy a day at the Great Wall.
 For smaller crowds, weekdays are better than weekends.

 Best Time of the Day to Visit the Great Wall of China

 Just about any time of year, high season or not, I always suggest visiting the Great Wall at these times of the day: